-Controlled cortical impact model has revolutionized the traumatic brain injury research.
+The controlled cortical impact model has revolutionized traumatic brain injury research.
 The pneumatic stereotaxic impactor is the most promising equipment used for creating CCI models.
 The tool has helped to address many research questions relating to brain injury.
-The apparatus provides the researchers with full control over the parameters calibration to reproduce the injury effects.
-These parameters include the impact depth, velocity, dwell time and volumetric characteristics with varying tip sizes.
+The apparatus provides the researchers with full control over the calibration of the parameters to reproduce the injury effects.
+These parameters include the impact depth, velocity, dwell time, and volumetric characteristics with varying tip sizes.
 In addition to the biomechanical variables, the adjustable size frame enables the experimenters to use the CCI model in different species of the test animals, as the equipment offers different tip sizes according to the size and species of the subject.
 It can be used for traumatic brain injury research in ferrets, rats, mice, pigs, and non-human primates.

-By mimicking the brain injury in animal models using the stereotaxic impactor graded morphological, physiological, and histological response to the brain injury can be studied.
+By mimicking the brain injury in animal models using the stereotaxic impactor graded morphological, physiological, and histological responses to the brain injury can be studied.
 Furthermore, the device offers a high degree of precision on injury dynamics to create a controlled cortical impact model of neurotrauma.
-The model helps to observe cortical contusion, disruption of the blood-brain-barrier, hippocampal cell loss, apoptosis, necrosis, inflammation, and overall brain volume loss.
+The model helps to observe cortical contusion, disruption of the blood-brain barrier, hippocampal cell loss, apoptosis, necrosis, inflammation, and overall brain volume loss.

-The stereotaxic impactor allows the researchers to study the animals of all ages.
-It can be used to study the impact of injury on an immature brain by using a smaller tip and by driving the tip less rooted in the cortical region.
+The stereotaxic impactor allows the researchers to study animals of all ages.
+It can be used to study the impact of the injury on an immature brain by using a smaller tip and by driving the tip less rooted in the cortical region.
 Furthermore, the device can not only be used to study CCI but also to evaluate the closed head injury and repetitive injury.
-The closed head injury and repetitive injury is relevant to many clinical populations including athletes, prisoners, armed personnel, and the victims of violence.
+Closed head injury and repetitive injury are relevant to many clinical populations including athletes, prisoners, armed personnel, and the victims of violence.
 The pneumatic impactor can be used to create sports-related models by generating rotational head acceleration in the test animals.